wmsmacdonald/delta-cache-node/README.md

 ## API

 ### `createDeltaCache()`
-Returns a `deltaCache` function corresponding to a delta cache instance.
+Returns a `DeltaCache` instance.

+## Class: `DeltaCache`
+This class internally contains file versions that are saved to disk.

-### deltaCache(req, res, responseBody, [callback])
+### deltaCache.respondWithDeltaEncoding(req, res, data[, fileId][, callback])
 * `req` [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage)
 * `res` [http.ServerMessage](https://nodejs.org/api/http.html#http_class_http_serverresponse)
+* `data` String | Buffer
-* `responseBody` String
+* `cacheKey` String = require('url').parse(req.url).path
-* `callback` Function
+* `callback` Function()

-Function uses the responseBody to send a response to the client with delta encoding if possible.
-It caches by resource path, so a second request to `/examplePath` will give delta encoded response (provided the client cached the first).
+Sends a response with `data` to the client, using delta encoding if possible.
+If `fileId` is not given, it defaults to the [path](https://nodejs.org/api/url.html#url_urlobject_path) of the request URL.
+The parameter `fileId` identifies the file in the server version history, so a second request to the same `fileId` will give a delta encoded response (provided the client cached the first).

-The cache is in memory.
+All versions of data are stored in disk in the filesystem as temporary files, and will be deleted when the Node process exits.
+To see the implementation of the version cache, see [delta-history](https://github.com/wmsmacdonald/delta-history).